ditesh/webutil/README.md

 * onLoad: fires when the document loading completes
 * fully loaded: fires when there is no more network activity

-The four parameters are clearly visible below:
+The four parameters are clearly visible below under the Timing section:

     $ ./wush reddit.com
     webutil.js 1.0.1 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>